On this page, you’ll find information about fallopian tube cancer, including the symptoms, causes and treatments.

 More than 95% of fallopian tube cancers grow in the cells that line the fallopian tubes.
 But sometimes the cancer can form in the smooth muscle of the fallopian tubes.

-Many people don’t have any symptoms in the early stages of fallopian tube cancer.
-But possible symptoms can include:
+You might not have any symptoms of fallopian tube cancer, especially in the early stages.
+But symptoms can include:

-See your doctor if you have any of these symptoms.
-They may be due to other conditions or health issues (e.g. digestion and bowel problems), but it’s important to check.
+Talk to your doctor if you are worried about any of these symptoms.
+They may not be due to cancer, but it’s important to check.

 Most cases of fallopian tube cancer are hard to detect during a physical examination, unless the cancer is advanced and can be felt as a mass.
 It can be difficult to differentiate between fallopian tube and ovarian cancers.